saravenpi/instagram-cli/README.md

 # instagram-cli

-A cli client for accessing Instagram private messages
+A cli client for accessing your Instagram private messages and your friends stories

 ## Start client
 ```